folke/trouble.nvim/README.md

         refresh = "r", -- manually refresh
-        jump = {"<cr>", "<tab>"}, -- jump to the diagnostic or open / close folds jump_close = {"o"}, -- jump to the diagnostic and close the list toggle_mode = "m", -- toggle between "workspace" and "document" mode toggle_preview = "P", -- toggle auto_preview
+        jump = {"<cr>", "<tab>"}, -- jump to the diagnostic or open / close folds jump_close = {"o"}, -- jump to the diagnostic and close the list hover = "K", -- opens a small poup with the full multiline message toggle_mode = "m", -- toggle between "workspace" and "document" mode toggle_preview = "P", -- toggle auto_preview
         preview = "p", -- preview the diagnostic location